Stress & Energy. Tracking and reducing stress with Welltory HRV

 The most popular burnout questionnaires are Maslach Burnout Inventory, Copenhagen Burnout Inventory, Oldenburg Burnout Inventory.
 Find questionnaires in the “Act” tab in our app.

 During its early stages, the process of burnout is easier to stop.
+If your survey results show a mild degree of burnout, reducing your workload will help.

 Symptoms of the exhaustion stage: